‘Tap in, Tap Out’ for railway stations in Manchester and the West Midlands

 GBRTT is also developing new regional partnerships with Transport for West Midlands and Transport for Greater Manchester, with the aim of helping more towns and cities to benefit from greater local decision-making on issues such as ticketing, services and stations.

-In a separate development, the Transport Secretary and Rail Minister held a meeting with regional Mayors on Wednesday (31 January) to discuss proposals for rail connections between Birmingham and Manchester to replace the abandoned HS2.
+In a separate development, the Transport Secretary and Rail Minister held a meeting with regional Mayors on Wednesday (31 January) to discuss proposals for rail connections between and Manchester to replace the abandoned HS2.

 Perry Barr station